 Leaving teaching was a huge step for me and it wasn’t an easy choice.
 Although I was very competent at searching the Internet for information, I didn’t have much success finding useful information to help me in my quest to find an alternative career.
 There was very little out there to help me; there were no tips or ideas for what else I could do.
 Most searches resulted in news articles about the increasing number of teachers leaving teaching and discussions about why teachers were leaving the profession.
 There was also plenty of negativity in blogs and videos where people complained about several aspects of teaching in the UK; Michael Gove’s war on teachers, Ofsted, pointless bureaucracy and accountability, meaningless league tables, ridiculous lesson observations…

 Since I left teaching in 2013, I have had several jobs.
 I’ve done some supply teaching like many people do when they first leave full-time teaching.
 There were some nice schools; there were some awful schools.
 The best thing was that if they were awful I could choose not to go back.
 The worst thing was that I couldn’t guarantee that I’d have work.
-Some days I didn’t get a call.
+Some days, especially towards the beginning of the school year and the end of the summer term, I didn’t get a call.

 As an ex-Head of ICT Department, I had very good IT skills and became self-employed using my transferable skills creating videos for businesses.
-At the same time, I gained an assessor’s TAQA qualification and a Digital Marketing qualification and, in 2015, began working as a freelance assessor for apprenticeships in Creative & Digital Media and Digital Marketing.
-I now work as a tutor/trainer/assessor for Digital Marketer apprenticeships.
+At the same time, I gained an assessor’s Level 3 Certificate in Assessing Vocational Achievement (CAVA) qualification and a Digital Marketing qualification and, in 2015, began working as a freelance assessor for apprenticeships in Creative & Digital Media and Digital Marketing.
+I worked as a tutor/trainer/assessor for Digital Marketer apprenticeships until summer 2019.

-I am still involved in education but my learners can be any age, from 16 upwards.
-My oldest learner so far has been the same age as me (51).
+In the tutor/trainer/assessor role, I was still involved in education but my learners could be any age, from 16 upwards.
+My oldest learner was the same age as me (51 at the time).
 A typical day?
-There is no typical day.
-The role includes coaching and supporting learners, through Maths and English and their vocational elements of the Apprenticeship.
-This can be done face-to-face at the learner’s workplace or remotely by email, phone and Skype.
-It involves monitoring work on an online eportfolio and maintaining records, just like in teaching.
+There was no typical day.
+The role included coaching and supporting learners, through Maths and English and their vocational elements of the Apprenticeship.
+This could be done face-to-face at the learner’s workplace or remotely by email, phone and Skype.
+It involved monitoring work on an online eportfolio and maintaining records, just like in teaching.

 Trainer/Assessors are required to develop training resources and materials that meet the requirements of the Apprenticeship Standard.
 They build individual learning plans and assess all work produced, in order to support apprentices to End Point Assessment